NREL/edv_synthetic_smart_meter_data/README.md

-# Energy Data Vault
+# Synthetic Smart Meter Data Creation

-The work saved in this repository is part of the [Energy Data Vault (EDV)](https://www.energy.gov/eere/buildings/energy-data-vault) project supported by the Department of Energy.
-Instructions below are for 1) installing and configuring environment properly and 2) for executing the synthetic meter data generation workflow from an input data source including metadata (e.g., BuildingSync XML) of buildings.
+Efforts saved in this repository is part of the [Energy Data Vault (EDV)](https://www.energy.gov/eere/buildings/energy-data-vault) project supported by the Department of Energy.
+The main purpose of the workflow reflected in this repository is to 1) leverage and extract building parameters from building audit data (e.g., Auto Template, BuildingSync) and 2) use those parameters to generate synthetic meter (e.g., electricity and gas) data with the building energy simulation tool.

 ## Installation